News

 Nuts can support your heart by helping to lower bad cholesterol and increase good cholesterol whatever type of nuts you choose they're a super portable and versatile food.

-So, you should eat them as prevention of various diseases.
+So, you should eat them to prevent various diseases.

 You are free to enjoy different kinds of nuts whenever you want.